picopalette/phishing-detection-plugin/backend/classifier/README.md

 Change working directory to `/backend/classifier` and Run
 > `python3 training.py`

-`classifier.py` is created in the working directory.
+`classifier.py` is created in the `/static` directory.
 Serve this `classifier.py` over HTTP and update URL in the plugin settings.
-The same file is also hosted [here](https://raw.githubusercontent.com/picopalette/phishing-detection-plugin/master/backend/classifier/classifier.json).
+The same file is also hosted [here](https://raw.githubusercontent.com/picopalette/phishing-detection-plugin/master/static/classifier.json).